End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Conclusion

-As mentioned in Section~\ref{section_results}, other possible extensions of this work include exploring regimes where the reconstruction problem is even more challenging and where we expect end-to-end design to have an even greater impact.
-One example of this is the reconstruction of larger temperature maps in higher-NA regimes.
-Since LPA empirically breaks down beyond a certain NA~\cite{pestourieInverseDesignLargearea2018, perez-arancibiaSidewaysAdiabaticityRay2018, liInverseDesignEnables2022}, this may require more accurate modeling that captures additional wave physics.
-Moreover, since the problems considered here are overdetermined, increasing the temperature-map size may also require increasing the metasurface area.
 Alternatively, one could extend this framework to underdetermined regimes (reconstructing images larger than the sensor) by applying additional priors such as sparsity~\cite{aryaEndtoEndOptimizationMetasurfaces2024}.
 Another way to make the problem more difficult would be to consider 3D temperature map reconstruction, e.g.~simultaneous reconstruction of temperature [$T(x,y)$] and depth [$z(x,y)$] maps.
 In Section~\ref{section_results}, we found that errors in the emissivity introduce only small errors in the reconstructed temperature.
 One could conceivably increase the accuracy of the model as well as the difficulty of the problem by attempting to reconstruct the (wavelength-dependent) emissivity of an object in addition to its temperature map.

 Although we found that a typical convolutional neural network (CNN) architecture could not be trained to reconstruct general images, it is possible that more sophisticated machine-learning approaches could be devised, perhaps by incorporating physical models directly into the NN or by using a CNN as an additional regularization term in a physics-based reconstruction~\cite{saragadamFoveatedThermalComputational2024, saragadamThermalImageProcessing2021, huangBroadbandThermalImaging2024}.
 The potential advantage of a NN in this context is that it could be used to express additional knowledge about the set of possible images to be reconstructed~\cite{ulyanovDeepImagePrior2020} that can only be formulated in terms of a training set of natural images.